 Field Fellowship

-The Field Fellowship is a premier opportunity in philanthropy for graduate students in Chicago.
-Fellows have the opportunity to learn about and participate in the foundation’s work: supporting community power building in Chicago by investing in arts and culture, civic infrastructure, journalism and storytelling, local leaders, and organizers.
+The Field Fellowship is an opportunity for recent graduates, graduate students, and early-career professionals in Chicago to immerse themselves in philanthropy.
+Fellows learn about and participate in the foundation’s work supporting community power building—through investments in arts and culture, civic infrastructure, journalism and storytelling, local leaders, and organizers.

 Working with Field Foundation staff over a nine-month period, Field Fellows gain exposure to a wide range of social and economic issues while discovering trends in the nonprofit sector.
 Past fellows have worked with their schools to gain credit toward degrees.